 Materials needed for the Penguin Activity Snow Shapes:

 Snow (substitute white play dough or instant snow if you don’t have access to the real stuff)

 To prep: I sent my daughter out to the snow to fill up the tray.
 Our snow was packing snow which actually ended up being a bit difficult to work with, so if you can get it while it’s still light and fluffy that would be the best.

 To play: We tried various methods to create the shapes.
 We started with a popsicle stick to trace the shapes into the snow.
 This was kind of a science experiment all by itself.

 Then we tried a small ice cream spoon that we had in our craft stash.
 That helped us make the shapes stand out a bit more.

-Then, when the snow got really stiff and sticky, we started using our hands.
+When the snow got really stiff and sticky, we delved into sensory play by using our hands.
 We found that if we made a “square” and tapped the edges lightly on the tray we could create the shapes that were on our cards.

-Big sister, got excited about the snow and decided to make a cube even though we were working on 2-dimensional shapes.
+Big sister got excited about the snow and had the great idea to make a cube even though we were working on 2-dimensional shapes.